markusmarx/qtejdb/README.md

 </a>
 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/markusmarx/qtejdb?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-QtEjdb is a simple to use document store.
-It's based on Qt and ejdb.
+QtEjdb ist based on ejdb.
+Ejdb is an embedded bson database.
+QtEjdb is completely build uppon Qt and ejdb.
+So you can store json or bson documents in collections and query them.
+QtEjdb serves a qtquickplugin to manage documents within qml.

 ## Requirements